Toutiscope/nivantis-desktop/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to run the app on your browser, you can run:

 ### `npm start`

+To run the app on Electron window:

+### `npm run electron-dev`

+To create a file .exe, run:
+### `npm run dist`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.